 We will say that the other smokers we’ve mentioned create a better flavor because they actually allow the woodchips to combust.
 It works like a dream for soft foods like fish and cheese.

 It doesn’t work as well for chicken or beef.
 You’ll be hard-pressed to get that crispy top layer that you’re looking for using an electric smoker.
+In order to have a better experience, you can get a electric charcoal starter right.

 Cure the Smoker